What You Need To Know

 The novel COVID-19 corona virus is spread mainly person to person through respiratory droplets when when an infected person speaks, coughs or sneezes within close proximity.
 The CDC has also warned that the spread is also possible via touching surfaces or objects and then proceeding to touch your face – moth, nose or eyes.

-Although there is currently no vaccine, there are measures you can take to help reduce the spread of the virus.
+Although vaccines are slowly being rolled out, there are measures you can take to help reduce the spread of the virus.
 The WHO recommends:

 - Washing your hands regularly with an alcohol-based sanitizer, or with soap and water